couetilc/react-social-icons/README.md

 # TODO

-- can I remove tsconfig file or at least trim it down to so little the test:ts still passes?

 - OK I have several things here
   - main package
   - example page for the documentation website (and for local development, although I should change that?)